 There are a number of mixed-use commercial districts that permit residential uses as part of a mixed-use development.
 Underutilized commercial sites that permit residential development are a key component of the housing sites inventory.
 These sites were evaluated by multiplying the parcel size by the minimum density for that zoning designation.
 Sites in mixed-use areas (Downtown and North 101 Specific Plan Areas) where there is no density maximum were assumed to develop at 15 units per acre based on projections of possible development given Proposition A's height limit.
 In these zones, a factor was then applied a factor based on the likelihood that they would redevelop, as explained below.
-Redevelopment in these areas is encouraged by available exemptions under the California Environmental Quality Act for residential and mixed-use projects consistent with specific plans (see Section 10.3.2 below).

 While not all underutilized properties in the two Specific Plan areas will redevelop with a residential component, market studies in the San Diego region have indicated that future growth will most likely be spearheaded by mixed-use developments.
 Accordingly, this Housing Element assumes that approximately 50 percent of sites in the DCM-2, D-VSC and D-OM Zones of the Downtown Encinitas Specific Plan, as well as the N-CM1, N-CM2, N-CM3, N-CRM1, and N-CRM2 Zones of the North 101 Corridor Specific Plan, will be redeveloped as mixed-use projects, with a residential component.
-This yields a total, realistic capacity of 144 potential units that can be credited to this planning cycle and applied against the RHNA obligation for moderate- and above moderate-income household opportunities.
+This yields a total, realistic capacity of 293 potential units that can be credited to this planning cycle and applied against the RHNA obligation for moderate- and above moderate-income household opportunities.

 Different methodologies were employed in the DCM-1 Zone.
 Based on the analysis, it can be reasonably concluded that 75 percent of the sites listed in the DCM-1 Zone inventory are reasonably expected to provide viable, short-term opportunities.
-This "discounting" methodology yields a total, realistic capacity of 133 potential units that can be credited to this planning cycle and applied to the moderate-income category (at 15 units per acre).
+This "discounting" methodology yields a total, realistic capacity of 139 potential units that can be credited to this planning cycle and applied to the moderate-income category (at 15 units per acre).